 - a C grade or better in the compulsory Stage 1 subjects - a C grade or better in the compulsory 70 credits of Stage 2 subjects, including 10 credits for the Research Project.

-Generally at Year 11 and Year 12 for each of your semester subjects you receive 10 credits and 20 credits for each full-year subject.
+Generally at Year 11 and Year 12 for each of your semester subjects you receive 10 credits for each semester length subject and 20 credits for each full-year subject.